Turkish Chicken Kebabs

 Step 1: Marinating & Grilling the Chicken

-To prepare the marinade, first combine the Aleppo pepper with a tablespoon of warm water to form a paste.
+To prepare the marinade, first combine the Aleppo chile with a tablespoon of warm water to form a paste.
 Set aside for about 5 minutes.

 Meanwhile, mince the garlic and place into a large bowl.
 Next add the oregano, tomato paste, lemon juice, red wine vinegar, salt, pepper and whisk to combine.
 Next, add the olive oil, yogurt, Aleppo pepper mixture and whisk again.
 Set aside while you prepare the chicken.